taviishii/WorkoutMate/README.md

 ## Features

+* **Effective Sign-Up via Email Account**: Users can sign up by their valid email addresses which are then verified using EtherealMail or NodeMailer functionalities
 * **Profile Management**: Customize your username and profile picture
 * **Workout Tracking**: Log exercises with reps and weights
 * **Visual Progress**: Monitor your muscle group balance with an interactive donut chart